Advanced Game Setup

 When the game has finished loading, you are prompted to complete your managerial profile and add a manager to the game.

-The Football Manager™ In-Game Editor is purchasable through Steam and allows you to make real-time edits to your saved games.
+The Football Manager™ In-Game Editor is purchasable through your platform’s associated store and allows you to make real-time edits to your saved games.
 Once activated, you will notice an ‘Edit’ option on various screens and in assorted Actions Menus.

 The ‘Edit’ option on the Title Bar typically allows you to edit ‘hidden’ attributes and values, such as a player’s Current and Potential Abilities.
 The ‘Edit’ functionality found within the ‘Actions’ menu, however (click on ‘Start Editing’), allows you to edit a person’s profile ‘live’, as you see it.
 For example, a player’s attributes and biographical details turn into editable fields while editing is enabled, with the values open to alteration.
 Once you’re happy with the amendments, click on ‘Stop Editing’ from the same ‘Actions’ menu section.

 You can toggle whether the In-Game Editor is active for each saved game during the setup process.
 You can also toggle whether it appears in the tabs bar or not in the Game Preferences.

 There are a vast number of achievements to tick off during your Football Manager career.
 You can see a full list of them by visiting the appropriate section on the platform you’re playing on (e.g. Steam), and you can compare your progress to that of managers around the world.